 This attractive mailbox measures 16.5 inches wide, is equally as deep, and stands 46 inches high.
 The metal base should be bolted to a concrete pad for stability and security.
 As with many of today’s newer-style mailboxes, the Polar Aurora is designed for receiving mail only—it doesn’t come with a red outgoing-mail flag that signals the delivery person to pick up mail.
 Install the mailbox at the curb or position it alongside your front sidewalk near your home’s entry.
 Where you place the mailbox depends on where or how your mail is typically delivered, either by walking or driving postal workers.

 You don’t have to spend a lot to get a good mailbox.
-The Solar wall mount mailbox by Gibraltar is functional, offers a classical look, and is available at an attractive price point.
+This wall-mount mailbox by Gibraltar is functional, offers a classical look, and is available at an attractive price point.
 The box measures 8.63 inches wide, 10.13 inches high, and 3.52 inches deep.
 It comes with a lift-open flap for delivering the mail, and just under the flap is a locking slot so that the postal carrier can deliver the mail, but only you can retrieve it with a key.
 The box comes with an installation template and instructions on how to attach it to the wall.
 However, fasteners are not included because the type of fastener you need depends on your home’s type of siding.

 This USPS-approved mailbox features powder-coated galvanized steel and can be mounted on a standard mailbox pole.
 The box alone measures 21.48 inches long, 10.83 inches wide, and 11.06 inches high.

 If you regularly get a large number of mail or multiple packages, you’ll appreciate this oversized option from ARCHITECTURAL MAILBOXES.
 This USPS-approved mailbox measures 18 inches deep, 15 inches high, and 11.5 inches wide, making it spacious enough to hold letters, magazines, and multiple small packages.